Vishal-27/Excel-Clone/README.md

 # Description:

-### Excel clone is built with technologies such as HTML, CSS, JQUERY .
+### Excel clone is built with technologies such as HTML, CSS, JAVASCRIPT .
 ### Some features of this project are -
 - Formula evaluation
 - Cycle detection in formula